AbbVie Inc. [ABBV] stock Initiated by SVB Leerink analyst, price target now $140

 Sponsored

-AbbVie (NYSE: ABBV) will announce its second-quarter 2022 financial results on Friday, July 29, 2022, before the market opens.
-AbbVie will host a live webcast of the earnings conference call at 8 a.m.
-CT.
-It will be accessible through AbbVie’s Investor Relations website investors.abbvie.com.
-An archived edition of the session will be available later that day.

-Over the last 12 months, ABBV stock rose by 31.44%.
-The one-year AbbVie Inc. stock forecast points to a potential upside of 6.07.
-The average equity rating for ABBV stock is currently 2.20, trading closer to a bullish pattern in the stock market.

-The market cap for the stock reached $269.27 billion, with 1.77 billion shares outstanding and 1.77 billion shares in the current float.
-Compared to the average trading volume of 7.18M shares, ABBV stock reached a trading volume of 4489657 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 6.77M shares, ABBV reached a trading volume of 6828151 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 SVB Leerink have made an estimate for AbbVie Inc. shares, keeping their opinion on the stock as Underperform, with their previous recommendation back on May 23, 2022.
 The new note on the price target was released on May 06, 2022, representing the official price target for AbbVie Inc. stock.
 Previously, the target price had yet another raise to $192, while Morgan Stanley analysts kept a Overweight rating on ABBV stock.
 On February 28, 2022, analysts increased their price target for ABBV shares from 129 to 147.